 How should I prepare for a dressing change?

 Get clean!
 Before you start the process, clean the surface on which you will be conducting your PICC line dressing change.
 You can use a household cleaner and then let that surface air dry.
 Wash your hands with soap and water.
 Once you’re ready, open up the sterile dressing kit and place it within reach on your cleaned surface.

 How do I complete a PICC line dressing change at home?

 Patient Education at OSUMC.edu has a great checklist that walks you through the process for this.
 We recommend you check out their step-by-step PICC Line Dressing guide (with illustrations!) to walk you through the details of your dressing change, but here is my general overview.

 - Put on sterile gloves

 - Remove the outer PICC Line dressing (if it’s sticky, use alcohol wipes to help get rid of the stickiness and prevent you from pulling on the catheter).

 - As you remove the dressing (pull up the arm towards the shoulder) make sure you hold the catheter in place with your sterile gloves and a gauze pad.

 - Once the outer dressing is removed, always check the length of the PICC catheter from where it exits your skin to its tip with each dressing change.
 The length should be the same as when it was placed.
-Remember, if your PICC comes out during the dressing change process do not push it back in!
-This is when it’s time to call your doctor and speak to them about next steps.
+Remember, if your PICC comes out during the dressing change process, do not push it back in!
+This is when it’s time to call your doctor and speak to them about the next steps.